imadelh/clustering-citybike-brisbane/README.md

 The implementation is organised as follows:

-- `main.py` : Allows the user to run the clustering and save the results
+- `main.py`: Allows the user to run the clustering and save the results
-- `data_loader.py` : read the JSON and return a numpy array that contains the observations and their features
+- `data_loader.py`: read the JSON and return a numpy array that contains the observations and their features
-- `clustering_algorithms.py` : train a clustering model.
+- `clustering_algorithms.py`: train a clustering model.
 To add a new clustering algorithm, one can import it and added to the dictionary of available clustering algorithms: *algos*
-- `data_saver.py` : Save results
+- `data_saver.py`: Save results

 ## More about clustering algorithms

-In this projects we used three different algorithms :  **k-means**, **Agglomerative Clustering** and **Spectral clustering** from SkLearn library.
+In this projects we used three different algorithms:  **k-means**, **Agglomerative Clustering** and **Spectral clustering** from SkLearn library.
 To specify an additional argument, user can refer to the SkLearn documentation and add the name of the argument when we call the clustering algorithm
 ```
 results,model = clustering_algorithms(algo_clustering,training_data,nb_clusters,random_state=seed,**ADD OTHER ARGMUENTS HERE**)
 ```